ATFutures/geoplumber/README.md

-[`plumber`](https://github.com/trestletech/plumber), which was designed for creating web APIs with R. It supports [React](https://reactjs.org/) frontends at present (it may support other frontend frameworks such as Veu in the future) and geographic data, building on [`sf`](https://github.com/r-spatial/sf).
+[`plumber`](https://github.com/trestletech/plumber), which was designed for creating web APIs with R. It supports [React](https://reactjs.org/) frontends at present (it may support other frontend frameworks such as VueJS in the future) and geographic data, building on [`sf`](https://github.com/r-spatial/sf).

 In other words, geoplumber is a lightweight geographic data server, like